StackVista/stackstate-docs/develop/tutorials/basic_stackpack_tutorial.md

 {% endtabs %}

 {% hint style="info" %}
-The StackState CLI requires a `conf.d` configuration folder in the directory it is running from.
+The StackState CLI requires a `conf.d` configuration folder in the directory it's running from.
 This may require you to run the CLI from a different location.
 If so, remember to use an absolute path to refer to the StackPack binary.
 {% endhint %}

 We are now ready to install our tutorial StackPack.